-- "Mile" means a nautical mile of 1852 metres: - "Motor vessel" means a power driven vessel which is not a sailing vessel; - "Multihull vessel" means any vessel which in any normally achievable operating trim or heel angle, has a rigid hull structure which penetrates the surface of the sea over more than one separate or discrete area; - "New vessel" means a vessel to which this Code applies, the keel of which was laid or the construction or lay-up was started on or after 1 April 1994 or an existing vessel not already being a vessel to which the Code applies but obtained and newly used as such a vessel on or after that date: - "Owner/managing agent" means the registered owner or the owner or managing agent of the registered owner or owner or owner ipso facto, as the case may be, and "Owners/managing agents" should be construed accordingly; - "Passenger" means a person carried in a vessel except: - (a) a person employed or engaged in any capacity on board the vessel on the business of the vessel: - (b) a person onboard the vessel either in pursuance of the obligation laid upon the skipper to carry shipwrecked, distressed or other persons, or by reason of any circumstances that neither the skipper nor the owner nor the charterer (if any) could have prevented; and - (c) a child under one year of age.
+"Mile" means a nautical mile of 1852 metres:

+"Motor vessel" means a power driven vessel which is not a sailing vessel;

+"Multihull vessel" means any vessel which in any normally achievable operating trim or heel angle, has a rigid hull structure which penetrates the surface of the sea over more than one separate or discrete area;

+"New vessel" means a vessel to which this code applies, the keel of which was laid or the construction or lay-up was started on or after 1 April, 1994 or an existing vessel not already being a vessel to which the Code applies but obtained and newly used as such a vessel on or after that date;

+"Owner/managing agent" means the registered owner or the owner or managing agent of the registered owner or owner or owner ipso facto, as the case may be, and "Owner/managing agents" should be construed accordingly;

+"Passenger" means a person carried in a vessel except:-

+- (a) a person employed or engaged in any capacity on board the vessel on the business of the vessel; - (b) a person on board the vessel either in pursuance of the obligation laid upon the skipper to carry shipwrecked, distressed or other persons, or by reason of any circumstances that neither the skipper nor the owner nor the charterer (if any) could have prevented; and - (c) a child under one year of age.

-Reference should be made to Annex 1 which is Merchant Shipping Notice No.M.1194 - The status of persons carried on United Kingdom ships;
+Reference should be made to annex 1 which is Merchant Shipping Notice No.M.1194 - The status of persons carried on United Kingdom ships;

+"Person" means a person over the age of one year;

+"Pleasure vessel" means a vessel so defined in the Merchant Shipping (Vessels in Commercial Use for Sport or Pleasure) Regulations 1993, SI 1993 No.1072;

+"Recess" means an indentation or depression in a deck and which is surrounded by the deck and has no boundary common with the shell of the vessel;

-- "Person" means a person over the age of one year. - "Pleasure vessel" means a vessel so defined in the Merchant Shipping (Vessels in Commercial Use for Sport or Pleasure) Regulations 1993, SI 1993 No.1072; - "Safe haven" means a harbour or shelter of any kind which affords entry, subject to prudence in the weather conditions prevailing, and protection from the force of weather. - "Sail training vessel" means a sailing vessel which at the time it is being used is being used either:- - (a) to provide instruction in the principles of responsibility, resourcefulness, loyalty and team endeavour and to advance education in the art of seamanship; or - (b) to provide instruction in navigation and seamanship for yachtsmen; - "Sailing vessel" means a vessel which is designed to be navigated under wind power alone and for which any motor power provided is an auxiliary means of propulsion and/or which possesses a non-dimensional ratio of (sail area) divided by (volume of displacement)^{2/3} of more than 9; - "Skippered charter" means a charter for which the skipper is provided by the owner/managing agent; - SCV1 means the form for an Application for Examination of a vessel other than an existing vessel which is to be phased-in;
+"Safe haven" means a harbour or shelter of any kind which affords entry, subject to prudence in the weather conditions prevailing, and protection from the force of weather:

+"Sailing vessel" means a vessel which is designed to be navigated under wind power alone and for which any motor power provided is an auxiliary means of propulsion and/or which possesses a non - dimensional ratio of (sail area) divided by (volume of displacement) 2/3 of more than 9;

+"Skippered charter" means a charter for which the skipper is provided by the owner/managing agent;

+SCV1 - means the form for an Application for Examination of a vessel other than an existing vessel which is to be phased - in;

-- SCV2 means the report form for a Compliance Examination and Declaration; - SCV3 means the form for an Application for Phase-in of an existing vessel; - SCV4 means the form for giving "Notice of Intention" for a vessel which is to be phased-in and for which an Application for Examination has been made on form SCV3; - "To sea" means beyond category D waters, or category C waters if there are no category D waters; - "United Kingdom vessel" means a ship as defined in section 21(2) of the Merchant Shipping Act 1979: - "Watertight" means capable of preventing the passage of water in either direction; - "Weather deck" means the main deck which is exposed to the elements; - "Weathertight" means capable of preventing the admission of a significant quantity of water into the vessel when subjected to a hose test.
+SCV2 - means the report form for a Compliance Examination and Declaration;

+SCV3 - means the form for an Application for Phase - in of an existing vessel;

+SCV4 - means the form for giving "Notice of Intention" for a vessel which is to be phased - in and for which an Application for Examination has been made on form SCV3;

+- "To sea" means beyond category D waters, or category C waters if there are no category D waters; - "United Kingdom vessel" means a ship as defined in section 21(2) of the Merchant Shipping Act 1979; - "Watertight" means capable of preventing the passage of water in either direction: - "Weather deck" means the main deck which is exposed to the elements; - "Weathertight" means capable of preventing the admission of a significant quantity of water into the vessel when subjected to a hose test.